-Tier 1 suppliers and agents source finished cotton products for a brand customer, to a set of specifications including that they be made from Australian cotton.
-(It's recognised that many brands don't yet have much supply chain visibility beyond Tier 1, making the traceability issue more difficult)

-- Brands can place responsibility on Tier 1 suppliers or their agents to establish traceability systems and provide the traceability evidence required to prove claims about Australian cotton - This requires a significant level of trust, and is not recommended as the best approach.
-Brands need to ensure they are satisfied that the documentation provided from each step in the process is robust, current and will meet traceability requirements (ie handing responsibility to Tier 1 suppliers or their agents who don't do the right thing may not stand up as a defence if there's a case brought against a brand

-Types of Documentation/ Evidence that can be requested See below for the types of documentation and evidence that could be requested/coordinated by your Tier 1 suppliers or their agents $\frac{1}{2}$

-- Have you coordinated Australian Cotton traceability processes for other customers?
+- Tier 1 suppliers source finished cotton products for a brand customer, to a set of specifications including that they be made from Australian cotton.
+(It's recognised that many brands don't yet have much supply chain visibility beyond Tier 1, making the traceability issue more difficult.) - Brands can place responsibility on Tier 1 suppliers to establish traceability systems and provide the traceability evidence required to prove claims about Australian cotton - This requires a significant level of trust, and is not recommended as the best approach.
+Brands need to ensure they are satisfied that the documentation provided from each step in the process is robust, current and will meet traceability requirements (ie handing responsibility to Tier 1 suppliers who don't do the right thing may not stand up as a defence if there's a case brought against a brand - See below for the types of documentation and evidence that could be requested/coordinated by your Tier 1 suppliers - Have you coordinated Australian Cotton traceability processes for other customers?
 Other commodities?
 Other cotton identity programs? - What assurances can you give that the documentation provided will meet our traceability requirements? - Will you charge extra for this service?